How is Zeffy free?

 Registration Must submit Form 1023 to the IRS Must file Form 1024-A

-Eligibility for Tax-Exemption Exempt from most state and local taxes Some taxes are applicable depending on the state
+Eligibility for Tax-Exemption Exempt from most state and local taxes, might pay excise tax on investment income for private foundations Some taxes are applicable depending on the state

-Tax Deductibility Donations qualify for tax relief Donations do not qualify for tax relief
+Tax Deductibility Donations qualify for tax relief Donor contributions do not qualify for tax relief

-Lobbying and Advocacy Tax restrictions on political campaigns and legislation support or opposition, and limitations on lobbying.
+Lobbying and Advocacy Tax restrictions on political campaigns and ability to influence legislation support or opposition, and limitations on lobbying.
 Tax restrictions on politics as a primary purpose and participation.

 Political Campaign Intervention Cannot support or oppose political candidates More flexibility and fewer restrictions to advocate for causes and engage in political activities